 If the moisture makes it through your attic, you may start noticing stains or mold growth on the ceiling.
 If left untreated, the damage may travel down walls or reach floors.
 It can even destroy your personal belongings such as a couch or carpet.
 Because this process is slow and progressive, insurance probably won’t pay for repairs.

 Roofs require a lot of maintenance, and if you get a lot of snowfall in the winter, part of that maintenance involves snow removal, prevention, and repairs.
-If you would like to know more about snow damage to your roof, contact us at Empire Roofing and Restoration today.
+If you would like to know more about snow damage to your roof, contact us at Empire Roofing and Restoration in Colorado Springs today.